Nokia C1-01

 The Nokia C1-01 is a mobile telephone handset produced by Nokia.
 Nokia C1-01 is available in a number of languages depending on which territory it is marketed for.
 Models sold in South Asia support at least twelve languages: English, Hindi, Gujarati, Marathi, Punjabi, Tamil, Kannada, Telugu, Malayalam, Assamese, Bengali and Odia.

 A revision of the C1-01 was released as the Nokia C1-03 with 32 MB internal memory instead of 16 MB and without EDGE support.
 The two are identical in appearance and all other features.

 Features

-This is a basic phone without many added features but does include a Camera, an MP3 Player, an internet browser, Bluetooth support and a microSD slot.
+Nokia c1-01 was a cheap low-end phone equipped with only basic things like a camera, an MP3 player, a web browser, Bluetooth support, and a microSD card slot.